manish001in/pushbridge/README.md

 Right-click on any webpage to:

-- Push the current page to your devices
+- Push the current page to your devices or contacts
-- Push selected text as a note
+- Push selected text as a note to your devices or contacts
-- Push images to your devices
+- Push images to your devices or contacts

 ## ⚙️ Settings